 We are committed to being proactive from the ‘ground up’ towards creating the right conditions for diverse practise to thrive within the borough and across all aspects of our work, with a view to ensuring its relevance to the specific diversity profile of Wandsworth within a pan-London context.

-Enable Arts proudly manage the arts service on behalf of Wandsworth Council.
+Enable Leisure and Culture proudly manage the arts service on behalf of Wandsworth Council.